acmiyaguchi/acmiyaguchi.me/blog/_posts/2020-02-17-graphframes.md

 ---
 layout: post
-title: Inducing Wikipedia Subgraphs with GraphFrames
+title: Inducing Entity Subgraphs from Wikipedia with GraphFrames
-date:   2020-02-17 17:00:00 -0800
+date:   2020-02-17 15:50:00 -0800
 category: Engineering
 tags:
-    - spark
+    - apache spark
     - graphframes
     - wikipedia
+    - named entity recognition
+    - network analysis
 ---

-I've been toying around with building a tool for analyzing news articles through the relationship of [named entities][named-entity] in the text.
+I've been toying with the idea of analyzing news through [named entities][named-entity] extracted from written articles.
 A named entity is a real world object that has a proper name (e.g. the Royal Palace of Madrid).
-A good rule of thumb is that if it's significant enough to have a Wikipedia page, then it's likely to be a named entity.
+A rule of thumb is that if it's significant enough to have a Wikipedia page, then it's likely to be a named entity.
-The test subject of my news analysis have been arbitrary articles from the Associated Press (AP).
-For the data processing pipeline that I've built, I consider the [AP news article about Jimmy Hoffa][hoffa].
+For the data processing pipeline that I've built, I use a recent [Associated Press news article about Jimmy Hoffa][hoffa].
-With a script to parse the page and [extract the entities][ner], I have a group of entities that we can start drawing relationships from.
+I gather a group of entities using a script to parse the page and [extract the entities][ner].
-I clean up results [`NLTK`][nlkt] by passing them into the Wikipedia search API to get a list of article ids and titles.
+I clean up the results from the [Natural Language Toolkit (`NLTK`)][nltk] by passing them into the Wikipedia search API to get a list of article ids and titles.

 ```csv
 Id,Label